Psynosaur/esphome-MitM-deye-jk-bms/README.md

     - ESP32 C6
     - MCP2515 if not using ESP32 C6
     - CAN transceiver boards
-        - 5V => TJA1050 CAN transciever boards with a 4k7Ω resistor on RX pint to ESP32
+        - 5V => TJA1050 CAN transciever boards with a 4k7Ω resistor on RX pin to ESP32
         - 3.3V => SN65HVD230 VP230

 This YAML was tested on ESP32 C6 with 2 CAN-Bus transceiver and modified ESPHome esp32_can component, to handle 2x internal CAN-busses

 ![Connection diagram](connection.png "Connection diagram")

-It should be possible to use any ESP32 with one CAN-Bus transceiver and one MCP2515 SPI CAN-Controller

 Tested with Deye SE-G5.1 Pro BMS and Deye SUN8K single phase inverter